Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Typical processing timelines include:

-• Digital Nomad Visa — around 20–30 days
+• Digital Nomad Visa — 20–30 days

-• HQP Visa — around 20 working days
+• HQP Visa — 20 working days

-• Student Visa — 10–20 days in many cases
+• Student Visa — 10–20 days

-• Non-Lucrative Visa — 30–60 days depending on the consulate
+• Non-Lucrative Visa — 30–60 days

 Applicants should always verify current timelines with their local Spanish consulate.